loganrath/cist608/module-02.md

 title: Research Ethics
 dates: August 30 - September 3

-module_description: Ethics are important to make sure that we do not harm participants.
+module_description: <div class="alert alert-info">This module is still under construction.</div>Ethics are important to make sure that we do not harm participants.
 Ethics covers content such as safety, privacy, confidentiality, and respect for participants.

 readings:
   - title: Video from Logan (Module 2)